- Welcome to Finty's complete guide to guarantor home loans.

 - Details on the pros and cons of being a guarantor as well as implications.

-From February 2019 to February 2020 alone,median property prices in Australia rose by 6.1%.
-Of the country’s eight capital cities, Sydney registers the highest average property price at $872,934.
+Median property prices in Australia rose by 6.1% between February 2019 to February 2020 alone.
+Of the country’s eight capital cities, Sydney registered the highest average property price at $872,934.
 With these numbers, it’s no surprise that many prospective homeowners are struggling to come up with the 20% minimum deposit to qualify for a mortgage.

 Fortunately, first-time homebuyers can choose to receive additional funding from family members through a guarantor home loan.
 Here’s what you need to know about how a guarantor home loan works, its advantages, and its risks.